-Mr. George Amoh is the Ag.
-Executive Secretary of the National Peace Council, the only statutory peace institution in Ghana.
+Mr. George Amoh is the Executive Secretary of the National Peace Council, the only statutory peace institution in Ghana.
 The Council has offices in all the regions of Ghana and its headquarters in Accra.

 Mr. Amoh holds a Masters’ Degree in Social Work from the University of Ghana and a Masters’ Degree in Human Rights from the University of Education, Winneba, Ghana.
 Additionally, he holds a postgraduate Diploma in Human Rights from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law and a Bachelor’s Degree in Sociology from University of Ghana.
-Currently, he is pursuing a PhD programme in Development Studies at the Institute of Development Studies, University of Cape Coast.

 Mr. George Amoh has over twenty years’ professional experience working with public service, private business and civil society orgranisations.
 In 2019, as Ag.
 Executive Secretary, he oversaw the dialogue processes that brought together the two major political parties in Ghana to end political vigilantism.
 He contributed to the high-level participation, inclusion and the general success of the dialogue which produced the Roadmap and Code of Conduct for the eradication of political vigilantism in Ghana.
 In 2016, he was a key facilitator for the high level meeting that brought all the presidential candidates for the signing of the Peace Accord in Accra.
 He also played the role for the development of the Ghana Conflict Map, establishment of the Regional Peace Councils, development of Training Manuals on Conflict and co-facilitated the NEEWARG and REEWARG Platforms that contributed as Early Warning & Response Group to the peaceful general elections in 2016.